 What is a pre-settlement risk?

-When one of the party of a contract fails to meet the terms of the contract and defaults before the settlement date is reached, it is known as pre-settlement risk.
+When one party of a contract fails to meet the terms of the contract and defaults before the settlement date is reached, it is known as pre-settlement risk.
 Basically, it’s the risk where one party prematurely ends the contract.

 For example, you own a business and you’re using the income you earn from it to cover your mortgage repayments.
 If your business goes bankrupt then you’ll have no option but to default on the contract, provided that you don’t have any other source of income.